gchure/phd/docs/src/chapter_05/section_05_discussion.md

 would make up for some if not all of the remaining 20\%.
-To explore the contribution of another channel to survival, van den Berg et al. also queried the contribution of MscS, another mechanosensitive channel, to survival in the absence of any other species of mechansensitive channel.
+To explore the contribution of another channel to survival, van den Berg et al. also queried the contribution of MscS, another mechanosensitive channel, to survival in the absence of any other species of mechanosensitive channel.
 It was found that over the explored range of MscS channel copy numbers, the maximum survival rate was approximately 50\%, suggesting that different mechanosensitive channels have an upper limit to how much protection they can